mikhomak/mikhomak/README.md

 Hello my fellow developer
 As I can tell you have reached the bottom of GitHub, but do not fear my friend I will guide you through my cave.
-- 🧜‍♂️ I'm a software developer, currently working as a Java Backend Developer
+- 🧜‍♂️ I'm a software developer
 * ⌨️ What's my stack you may ask?
 Sending memes in slack is my main weapon.
 In addition of that I speak:
   * **Java** - Spring, Processing, Hybris
   * **C#** - Unity